-Lamborghini 350 GT side profile view
+Lamborghini 350 GT side and front view

 Lamborghini 350 GT facts and figures